 Failure to meet SAP standards may result in the loss of financial aid eligibility.
 If a student does not meet the minimum standards, they will be notified by the Financial Aid Office regarding the loss of financial aid effective the following semester or the semester for which they have applied for aid.
 Students who are allowed to continue enrollment despite not meeting the minimum standards will do so without the benefit of financial aid.
 Students facing circumstances that have impacted their academic progress have the right to appeal a financial aid decision.
-A Financial Aid Office.
+A Financial Aid Appeal Form, along with supporting documentation, should be submitted to the Financial Aid Office.
 These circumstances may include significant life events or unforeseen financial hardships.